 The Certificate of Proficiency prepares students to work in the welding field.
-The certificate program emphasizes knowledge and skill required to work with modern industrial welding equipment using Metal Inert Gas (MIG) techniques.
+The certificate program emphasizes the knowledge and skill required to work with modern industrial welding equipment using both Stick and MIG welding techniques.
 Students in the program will be prepared for specific American Welding Society (AWS) certifications.
+Additionally, students will be prepared for a variety of welding positions in manufacturing.